-The events, emotions, thoughts, memories and lessons we learnt the previous day are all reviewed, organised and stored in our lesser causal body while we dream.
-The process can be compared to defragmenting the files on your computer (persona) and backing them up to an external storage device (lesser causal body).
+The events, emotions, thoughts, memories and lessons we learnt the previous day are all reviewed, reorganised and “backed-up” in our lesser causal body while we dream.
+The process can be compared to defragmenting the files on a computer (the personality) and backing them up to an external storage device (the lesser causal body).
 The monad rapidly switches its awareness between the three units of the triad in order to organise the data, and this causes the rapid eye movements.
 The vibrations within the persona (etheric, emotional and mental bodies) set up sympathetic vibrations in the lesser causal body, which produce a permanent copy of the day’s lessons and experiences.
-During the process, memories, desires, emotions hopes and fears are churned up in the subtle bodies and are perceived by the nearby etheric body.
-The physical-etheric brain tries to make sense of these random thoughts and feelings by compiling them into a story which we experience as a dream.
+During this process, memories, desires, emotions hopes and fears are churned up in the subtle bodies and are perceived by the nearby etheric body.
+The physical-etheric brain tries to make sense of these seemingly random thoughts and feelings by compiling them into a story, which we experience as a dream.

 Dreams are not the main reason for REM sleep; they are merely a by-product of the process just described.
 Some dreams are random and irrelevant, some are simply for entertainment and others are distorted memories of out-of-body adventures (that occurred in the preceding period of deep sleep).
 Dreams are the conscious mind’s (monad + physical brain’s) perception of activities from one or more of the bodies: